cpchalk/gpcheckx/README.md

 'f29.diff2 now correct'

-# Diagonal Script Examples
+# The 'Add Diagonals' Script.
+Another way of calculating f46.

+This script has two parts.

-Script 1 Add diagonals to to a set of word differences, store this larger set in gpname.diff2diaggood and build a word acceptor based on this which is stored in gpname.wa2.
+Part 1 Add diagonals to the current set of word differences, store this larger set in gpname.diff2diaggood and build a word acceptor based on this which is then stored in gpname.wa2.

 ./bin/gpcheckx  -diagonals  -diff2name diaggood -waonly  -v  $1;

 cp $1.wa $1.wa2

-Script 2.
+Part 2.
 Compute the word acceptor based on gpname.diff2, place this in gpname.wa1, then extract word differences from the differences found between the word acceptors gpname.wa1 and gpname.wa2.